natalieagus/50005/docs/Labs/01-Lab1-CLI.md

 * Protection (security and permission settings), etc.

 # Submission
-You are to complete this lab's questionnaire on eDimension as you complete the tasks.
+You are to complete this lab's quiz on eDimension as you complete the tasks.

 No checkoff required for this lab.